On the RoadPersonal Safety blythe July 30, 2021

 These packets are super easy to throw in your saddle bags and offer your body the nutrients and minerals to rehydrate you.
 Oh look at that… it goes perfectly with your just dethawed water bottle!

 Make it a habit to stop for gas, have a small snack and drink a bottle of fluid!
 If you’re able to have a cup holder on your bike, put water or Gatorade in it instead of coffee.
-If you make it a habit, your mind will automatically incorporate the time you need when you p
+If you make it a habit, your mind will automatically incorporate the time you need when you plan your trips.

 7. Plan your trip with time to spare